ppp-one/cabaret/paper/paper.md

 # Validation

 To validate the field production accuracy of `cabaret`, we compared it to 355 fields observed by the SPECULOOS survey [@speculoos] using its I+z filter, as illustrated in \autoref{fig:comparison}.
-For each field, we generated a simulated image with matching observatory and site parameters, using the Gaia \(R_p\) filter as the closest equivalent.
-Source detection was then performed on both the real and simulated images with `DAOStarFinder` [@photutils], applying a threshold of seven times the frame’s standard deviation as determined by `sigma_clipped_stats` [@astropy].
+For each field, we generated a simulated image with matching observatory and seeing condition parameters, using the Gaia RP filter as the closest equivalent.

-In the example presented in \autoref{fig:comparison}, the overall field distribution

 ![A comparison of real and simulated image.\label{fig:comparison}](./figures/field-comparison.svg)

-We found
+In the example presented in \autoref{fig:comparison}, the overall field histograms of pixel values between the real and simulated images show good agreement (\autoref{fig:histograms}).
+Any differences may stem from unmodeled instrumental effects, such as detector non-linear and saturation effects, imperfect point spread functions, scattered light, which are not currently included in `cabaret` simulations.
+Similarly, differences in instrumental throughput between the Gaia RP filter and the SPECULOOS I+z filter could contribute to discrepancies.

 ![A comparison of real and simulated image.\label{fig:histograms}](./figures/field-comparison-histograms.svg)

+Source detection was then performed on both the real and simulated images with `DAOStarFinder` [@photutils], applying a threshold of seven times the frame’s standard deviation as determined by `sigma_clipped_stats` [@astropy].
+The percentage difference in the detected stars' fluxes between the real and simulated images is shown in \autoref{fig:percent-difference}.
+The mean percentage difference across all 355 fields was $-22.54\pm14.11$%,

+indicating that `cabaret` can accurately reproduce observed stellar fluxes within a few percent, suitable for many scientific applications.

 ![A comparison of real and simulated image.\label{fig:percent-difference}](./figures/percent-difference-histogram.svg)